-Becta communities, including the Safetynet online community
+Becta Communities, including the Safetynet mailing list

 The Becta Schools website also offers a number of online communities and forums.
-Each online community focuses on a different aspect of the use of ICT in education, such as a particular technology or classroom practice, or planning and management issues such as e-safety (see Safetynet opposite).
+Each online community focuses on a different aspect of the use of ICT in education, such as a particular technology or classroom practice, or planning and management issues such as e-safety (see Safetynet below).
 The communities are also a good place to share advice, get feedback on ideas and talk to colleagues with experience of similar roles and situations.
 An online community can also help you stay informed (and help you inform others) about new events, lesson ideas or funding sources.

 Participation takes place via email groups which are free to join.
 All you need is an email address which you can access and check for messages regularly.
 To join a group, visit the Becta Schools website and click on the 'Communities' link to see a list of current categories.
 Once you have found a community you would like to join, click the 'Register' link to start making contributions.
 You can subscribe to as many groups as you want.
 Many forums also provide searchable archives of discussions.

-Becta Safetynet online community [http://lists.becta.org.uk/mailman/listinfo/ safetynet]
+Safetynet [http://lists.becta.org.uk/mailman/listinfo/safetynet]

-Safetynet is a community specifically for anyone who wants to discuss and share information to support the development of e-safety good practice.
-The community is for educational practitioners, Local Authorities, LSCBs and others who have an interest and/or responsibility in this area.
+Safetynet is a mailing list specifically for anyone who wants to discuss and share information to support the development of e-safety good practice within educational organisations.
+This forum is for teachers and others who have an interest and/or responsibility in this area.
 It has been set up to provide: